nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 User cannot find the index of the task that (s)he wants to delete

-	1a1.
-User types in command to go back to the previous menu Users repeats the prerequisite steps 1-2.
+> 1a1.
+User types in command to go back to the previous menu. <br>
+  Users repeats the prerequisite steps 1-2. <br>
-> Use case ends
+  Use case ends

 1b.
 User does not want to delete any task

-	1b1.
-User types in command to go back to previous menu
-> Use case ends
+> 1b1.
+User types in command to go back to previous menu Use case ends

 1c.
 User keys in invalid index

-	1c1.
+> 1c1.
 Lifekeeper gives an error message and returns an empty Command Box Use case resumes at step 1

 3a.
 User types 'No' into the CLI

-	3a1.
-Lifekeeper returns to the indexed list of tasks that was searched by the user.
+> 3a1.
+Lifekeeper returns to the indexed list of tasks that was searched by the user. <br>
-> Use case ends
+  Use case ends

 3a.
 The given index is invalid